jongiddy/msod-stat/README.md

 # msod-stat
 Display useful information about OneDrive, including total disk usage and duplicate files.

-Currently only works on OneDrive Personal.
+This has only been tested on OneDrive Personal, but should work for OneDrive Business and Document Libraries.

 Example run: